 Probably the most asked about stitches are the blanket stitch and the buttonhole stitch.
-In fact, this newsletter may cause a flurry of emails as to what is correct.
 While many people interchange these names, the stitches are NOT the same.
 Their original use differs as well.
 Let us look at their historical uses and that may help to keep them separated in the future.

 Wikipedia defines the blanket stitch is a stitch used to reinforce the edge of thick materials.
 Depending on circumstances, it may also be called a whip stitch or a crochet stitch.
 It is defined as “A decorative stitch used to finish an unhemmed blanket.
 The stitch can be seen on both sides of the blanket.” (reference link)

 Tailors and seamstresses used the buttonhole stitch, which was the sturdiest stitch for hand-stitching buttonhole edges.
 This stitch is also referred to as the tailored buttonhole stitch.
 The way in which the stitch was created helped prevent fraying when the fabric was cut away.
 In addition, the knot formed at the top of the stitch made the thread less likely to unravel should it get broken.
 The same holds true today.

 Here is an easy rule of thumb.
 If your needle goes out towards the edge of the project when you stitch, it is technically the blanket stitch.
 If your needle goes towards the center of the project, it is the buttonhole stitch.
 We get the stitches confused today because they are often used for the same job.
 For example, in Hardanger embroidery it is very important to have a secure stitched edge around your piece before you cut the threads to create the doily or runner shape.
 Either stitch would be appropriate for this job.
 So which stitch should be used when?

 Even the experts can add to the confusion!

 - The Complete Needlepoint Guide references the buttonhole and blanket stitch as the same stitch.